whitfin/cachex/docs/migrations/migrating-to-v4.md

 Both of these features have had additional documentation written, so you can double check the relevant documentation in [Gathering Stats](../management/stats-gathering.md) and [Limiting Caches](../management/limiting-caches.md) as necessary.
 Limits in particular have had quite a shakeup in Cachex v4, so it's definitely worth a visit to the documentation if you're using those!

+In addition, the `:state` option when registering a hook has been renamed `:args` as per the example above.

 The `:nodes` option has also been removed, in favour of the new approach to routing in a distributed cache.
 It's possible to keep the same semantics as Cachex v3 using the `Cachex.Router.Jump` module implementation:

 ```elixir